AnonymousRecess/ia2/README.md

-# Language Assignment 2
+# Interpreter Assignment 2

 Jeff Kahn
-October 7 2020
+October 27 2020
-La2
+IA2

 # Java Interpreter

-In this assignment, we were tasked with commenting code given by our professor.
-This function interprets statements by creating a scanner and parser.
-The Scanner contains Sets of collections for forming the tokens.
-These tokens consist of lexemes and ids that when combined with the grammar are evaluated by the environment to perform operations and assignments and print the evaluation to stdout.

-## Examples of functionality
+In this assignment, we were tasked with extending the scanner and parser of the first interpreter assignment to allow the specified grammar functionality provided by our professor.
+This newly introduced functionality includes if-then-else, while do, blocks, begin-end and read/write.
+The test cases needed to also be modified to utilize write for the output as well as test the newly introduced functions.
+This led to a total of 26 implementation tests.

-## Input
+## Running the Tester

-("x = 2 -1;")
-("x = -2 + 1;")
-("x =# Hello# -2 +1;")
-("x = 1.0 + 2.0;")
-("x = 1.0;" "y = x+ 2.2;")
+To run the tests for the interpreter:
+- naviagate to inside the test folder
+- run the following bash command $ ./run

-## Output
+## Running the Interpreter

-1.0
--1.0
--1.0
-3
-1
-3.2
+To run the interpreter with a user supplied program:
+- navigate to inside the ia2 folder
+- run the following bash command $javac*.java
+- run the following bash command $java Interpreter <program> (with <program> substituted with the user's program to parse)